 - Use a hierarchical solution selection process to build a foundation for future requirements

-- Conduct financial analysis of requirements solution(s) for benefits realization
+- Conduct financial analyses of requirements solutions for benefits realization

-- Prioritize, select and present the best requirements solutions to problems/opportunities
+- Prioritize, select, and present the best requirements solutions to problems

 This course is IIBA certified.